sovrynn/ecdo/0-FOUNDATION-THEORY/tectonic-plates/README.md

 The crust created at these boundaries could then cause movement of plates in other areas, pushing plates into, across, or beneath each other.

+## Nobulart theory

+They're thrown into each other during a flip, potentially driving huge amounts of movement, crumpling, subduction, etc.

 ## Misc Knowledge

 ### Reading tectonic plate maps